johnnyb/Eventually/README.md

 Some of the capabilities were not being used and have been removed to conserve memory.
 Some other benefits over the original:

+* Defaults to not managing memory (breaking change!)
 * Reduced memory consumption with simplified EvtManager
 * Control the number of listeners (default: 10) and contexts (default: 1)
 * Bug fixes